characterized by directness in manner or speech

 As a pet, Eureka is very different than Toto.
 While Eureka causes Dorothy to scold her about being impudent, Toto makes Dorothy laugh by playing with her all day long.
 Additionally, Eureka is a cat while Toto is a dog, Eureka talks while the other just barks, and most importantly, Eureka creates the conflict at the end of the book while Toto is the one who accidentally reveals the Wizard as a humbug.

-deviating from what is considered moral or right or proper or good
+deviating from what is considered moral or right or proper

 And finally she made a wicked plan to satisfy her